Find out about the EAL students we support and how they are supported.

 - learning to speak English

 - learning to listen and comprehend spoken English

 - learning to read and write English

-- learning about the Australian school system.
+- learning about the Australian school system

-Students will also be supported to learn about the Australian culture in both the school and community contexts.
+- learning about the Australian culture in both the school and community contexts.

 Support in schools and colleges is provided by: